octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 ### Initial storage

-Here is how to transform ligo expression into Michelson expression using the ligo compiler in command line.
+Here is how to transform LIGO expression into Michelson expression using the LIGO compiler in command line.

 ```
-ligo compile-storage [options] code.ligo mainFunc '<expression>'
+ligo compile-storage [options] code.ligo mainFunc '<ligo_expression>'
 ```

-<expression> is a ligo expression
+<ligo_expression> is a LIGO expression

 ### Invocation parameter

-Here is how to transform ligo expression into Michelson expression using the ligo compiler in command line.
+Here is how to transform LIGO expression into Michelson expression using the LIGO compiler in command line.

 ```
-ligo compile-parameter [options] code.ligo mainFunc '<expression>'
+ligo compile-parameter [options] code.ligo mainFunc '<ligo_expression>'
 ```

-<expression> is a ligo expression
+<ligo_expression> is a LIGO expression

 ### Simulating

-Here is how to simulate execution of an entrypoint using the ligo compiler in command line.
+Here is how to simulate execution of an entry point using the LIGO compiler in command line.

 ```
 ligo dry-run [options] code.ligo mainFunc '<entrypoint(p)>' '<storage_state>'
 ```

-<storage*state> state of the storage when simulating execution of the entrypoint
+<storage*state> state of the storage when simulating execution of the entry point
-<entrypoint(p)> entrypoint of the smart contract that is invoked (parameter \_p* of this entrypoint is specified between parantheses).
+<entrypoint(p)> entry point of the smart contract that is invoked (parameter \_p* of this entry point is specified between parantheses).

 ### Ligo Expression in command line

-Let's see some exemple how to transpile a storage ligo expression into a Michelson one.
+Let's see some exemple how to transpile a storage LIGO expression into a Michelson one.

 Let's consider this smart contract which associate coordinates to a planet name.